JODY’S TRUE STORY OF SADDLEBACK’S SUICIDE MOUNTAIN

 Often when I am flying somewhere in my plane, I swoop low over Saddleback to see what has happened to the place where I misspent my youth.
 It’s still there and, unlike most abandoned motocross tracks, it isn’t a housing project or a shopping mall.
 Although nature has reclaimed the land, from above, the outline of the track, including Suicide Mountain, is still visible to those who know where to look (and the telephone pole is still there).

 As for me, I still race these many years later against some of the same old Saddleback Specialists from the glory days.
 Older, slower and grayer, we still light up like teenagers when the conversation turns to Saddleback.
 We are proud to have been part of something special, and like every adventurer who has been a part of a historic moment, if only a small part, we think that it can never be repeated.
 But, not me!
 I tend to see sports as cyclical in nature.
 There are always hills to climb and 30 years from now, when the Glen Helen National is as a distant memory as the 1984 Saddleback National, and I have achieved room temperature, some old timer (who is only 16 today) will say, “Do you remember that big hill at Glen Helen?”

-So, if you go to the Glen Helen National, or watch it on TV, when you see the riders head full-tilt up Mt.
+So, if you’ve ever gone to thee Glen Helen National, or watch it on TV, when you saw the riders head full-tilt up Mt.
 Saint Helen and hit the road crossing halfway up the giant hill—give a knowing nod to the person next to you in memory of Saddleback Park, the late Ted Moorewood and Suicide Mountain.